bitcashorg/smartsale/README.md

 The Indexer application is responsible for indexing blockchain data.
 It listens to the blockchain network, extracts relevant data from blocks, transactions, and events, and stores it in a structured format for easy querying and analysis.

-#### Supabase (`/apps/supabase`)

-This application integrates with Supabase, a scalable and open-source Firebase alternative, providing real-time database functionality, authentication, storage, and more.
-It's designed to leverage Supabase services for backend functionalities.

-For more database schema details, refer to the [Database Schema](/apps/supabase/README.md) diagram.

 #### Webapp (`/apps/webapp`)

 The Webapp is a front-end application that provides a user interface for interacting with the project's services.
 It includes features such as displaying blockchain data, interacting with smart contracts, and utilizing the Faucet for test tokens.